Some researchers say there is no such thing as “food addiction.” At least, not in the true sense of the diagnosable term “addict.”

 Just look around you.

-Food addiction is systemic, woven into the very fabric of food and dining culture in this country.
+Food addiction is systemic, woven into the very fabric of dining culture in this country.

-It’s in how we try to diet (aka dry out, get on the wagon, detox), only to relapse in a final fit of cravings we can’t fight off.
+- It’s in how we try to diet (read: detox, get on the wagon), only to relapse in a final fit of cravings we can’t fight off.

-It’s in our feelings of pending destruction at parties, cookouts, or the everyday stocked fridge.
+- It’s in our feelings of pending destruction standing in front of parties, cookouts, and stocked fridges.

-It’s in keeping private stashes of cookies and chips around the house.
-It’s waiting until your partner or parent go to bed to so you can eat that final massive serving in secret.
+- It’s in keeping private stashes of cookies and chips around the house.
+It’s waiting until your partner or parent goes to bed to so you can eat that final massive serving in secret.

-It’s in the “I ate it all so it wouldn’t be there to tempt me to eat it tomorrow” plan.
+- It’s in the “I ate it all so it can’t tempt me to eat it tomorrow” plan.

 We fully recognize an alcoholic is set up to relapse if they continue to frequent the bar.
 And we aren’t surprised when addicts raid medicine cabinets or keep secret stashes throughout the house.

-Why, though, are the experts (as well as the public typing away feverishly the comment section) so dead set to deny food addicts the opportunity to be fully seen in their battle?
+Why, then, are the experts so dead set to deny food addicts the opportunity to be fully seen in their battle?

 Food addiction is real, I promise you.
 And it’s everywhere – secretly as well as out in the open.
 Refusing to acknowledge those of us who’ve lived it is only holding off any potential for recovery.